stargo/divas4linux/README.md

 ## About

-This package is a repackaging of the source-level-RPM packages by Dialogic repackaged based on the work by Cytronics & Melware.
+This package is a repackaging of the source-level-RPM packages by Dialogic based on the work by Cytronics & Melware.

-Support for newer kernel (tested up to 6.12 (Debian trixie)) has been added.
+Support for newer kernels (tested up to 6.12 (Debian trixie)) has been added.

 ## Installation